If you employ less than 50 staff you could be entitled to £1k grant when you employ an apprentice aged 16-18

 How can we help you?

 CERT Apprenticeships can support you by advertising your vacancy, supporting your recruitment and helping you to find the right candidate.
+We have continued through the lock down to support key worker businesses recruit new staff using social distancing interviews.

 The training and support for the apprenticeship is agreed between CERT, the apprentice and you.
 It is important that you are involved in the co-design of the apprenticeship and its training at the outset to ensure it meets your businesses needs.